semaphoreci/docs/secrets-yaml-reference_5b680e022c7d3a03f89d6261.md

-The `env_vars` property, which is compulsory, is a list of `name` and `value` pairs that allows you to define the names and the values of the environment variables that will be inserted in the current `secrets` bucket.
+The `env_vars` property, which is compulsory, is a list of `name` and `value` pairs that allows you to define the names and the values of the environment variables that will be inserted in the current secret.

 #### name in env_vars